-International travel is thrilling except for one big part, the long flight there.
-Not only can long flights contribute to hard-to-kick jet lag, they can also give your trip a pretty rough start.
-Let me give you a little insight to this, on our flight to Osaka, Japan I got sick… I mean REALLY sick.
-Honestly… I was throwing up in the bathroom with multiple people knocking because they needed in.
+I’ll try to spare you most of the gory details but… I was throwing up in the bathroom for hours with multiple people knocking because they needed in.
 Do I suffer from motion sickness?
-No. But the turbulence on this flight definitely didn’t help out.
+Not usually.
+But the turbulence on this flight definitely didn’t help out.
 So we thought of some helpful carry-on items and tips to help you survive your next long flight.

 These are the snacks we usually bring on a long flight:

 - Fruit: Clementines, bananas, apples, and grapes are perfect choices for long flights because they have natural sugars, are refreshing, and are easy to eat.
 We also love dried fruit because it is easy to keep fresh and won’t bruise in your bag.
 Plus many of these are high in vitamin C and will help keep you healthy on the flight.

 - Dried or raw vegetables: Opt for a sturdy veggie that is great raw.
 Celery, carrots, broccoli, and cauliflower are all great picks.
 Pair it up with your favorite nut butter or salsa but make sure it follows TSA guidelines.

 - Nuts/seeds: Unsalted peanuts, sunflower seeds, cashews, pistachios, etc all make for a great snack and are high in protein.
 Just be considerate of those seated next to you and ask about allergies.
 As someone with a severe nut allergy, I always inform flight attendants about my allergy so they can make an announcement for others to not eat my allergen on the plane.
 If you are someone who also has a severe contact allergy you should definitely do the same!